Now

 rapidly approaching.
 It is time to rest, relax, and leisurely

-explore new Web sites that offer timesaving tools, practical
+explore new Web sites that offer timesaving tools and practical

 folder full of new ideas, worksheets, puzzles, and software